-Access arrangements for examinations are available to children who have been identified through the Academy referral system and where evidence can be collated from classroom teachers.
+Access arrangements for examinations are available to children who have been identified through the Academy referral system and where evidence can be collated from classroom teachers that this is a normal way of working.

 In addition, parents are welcome to contact the SENCO and express interest in their child undergoing testing to access help in examinations.